Humberside Fire and Rescue Service: History

 Humberside Fire Brigade was formed in 1974 as a result of the Fire Services Act 1947 stating that all areas must have an official fire service; the brigade would later change its name to Humberside Fire and Rescue Service to reflect its expanded role in emergency cover after the county boundary changes on 1974.
 When Humberside County Council was abolished in 1995, a parliamentary combination order came into effect, establishing Humberside Fire Authority (the current ruling body of Humberside Fire Brigade) with control of all brigade personnel, equipment and premises.
 This is a combined fire authority, which is financed by the constituent councils of East Riding of Yorkshire Council, Kingston upon Hull City Council, North Lincolnshire Council and North East Lincolnshire Council.

-In 2007, HFRS featured on a BBC One show entitled Women on Fire.
-Cameras followed two female firefighters during a 16-day intensive training course to allow them to become retained firefighters for Humberside Fire and Rescue Service.
+In January 1987, Christine Bradley of Howden became Humberside Fire Brigade's first female firefighter.
+Twenty years later in 2007, HFRS featured on a BBC One documentary entitled Women on Fire, following two female firefighters during a 16-day intensive training course to allow them to become retained firefighters for the service.

-Sledmere fire station was closed in 2008 as part of cost-saving measures introduced by HFRS.

-On 1 January 2013, plans were submitted to Hull City Council expressing Humberside Fire and Rescue Service's intention to replace Clough Road fire station with a new £3.9million facility on the existing site.
-Planning permission was granted by Hull City Council in April 2013, and the new station became operational in July 2015.
-Two new fire stations in central Hull and Brough were opened in 2017, and in 2018, the £9 million Jean Bishop Integrated Care Centre (ICC), part of which contains a new fire station for the East Hull area, was opened.
-HFRS plans to extend Hornsea fire station to add a new appliance bay accommodating one of two new Rapid Intervention Vehicles acquired from Gatwick Airport in 2022.

 In 2016, in line with other fire and police force mergers, a proposal was put forward that Humberside Fire and Rescue merge with the North Yorkshire Fire and Rescue Service.
 However, the proposal was not backed by the leaders of county councils and emergency commissioners in the Humberside operating area, and so the merger proposal was shelved.

 Performance

-In 2021/2022, every fire and rescue service in England and Wales was subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
-The inspection investigated how well the service performs in each of three areas.
+Every fire and rescue service in England and Wales is periodically subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
+The inspections investigate how well the service performs in each of three areas.
 On a scale of outstanding, good, requires improvement and inadequate, Humberside Fire and Rescue Service was rated as follows:

-Fire stations and appliances
+Fire stations

 HFRS operates 31 fire stations.
 These stations are strategically located to provide suitable coverage for the region.
 Nine of these stations are wholetime, three stations are wholetime and retained, and 19 stations are retained only.
 The 31 stations are divided into four Community Protection Units (CPUs), with each one covering a different area.